diku-dk/futhark/docs/versus-other-languages.rst

 from established functional languages; mostly from Haskell and the members of the ML familiy.
-While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see `In-place updates`), a programmer familiar with a common functional language should be able to easily deduce the meaning of a Futhark program, and quickly start writing their own programs.
+While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see :ref:`in-place-updates`), a programmer familiar with a common functional language should be able to easily deduce the meaning of a Futhark program, and quickly start writing their own programs.
 To speed up this process, the following describes some of the various quirks and unexpected limitations imposed by Futhark.
 It is recommended to read some of the `example programs`_ along this guide.
 This is *not* a list of all Futhark features worth knowing, so do also skim the `Language Reference`.

 .. _`example programs`: https://github.com/diku-dk/futhark/tree/master/examples